 - Timelines for the provision of accommodation

-- The Township may request an evaluation by a medical expert, or other relevant expert, at its expense, to assist with determining accommodation needs
+- The Municipality may request an evaluation by a medical expert, or other relevant expert, at its expense, to assist with determining accommodation needs

 - Employee may request the participation of a bargaining agent where represented, or a representative from the work place where the employee is not represented by a bargaining agent

 - Steps to be taken to protect privacy of the employee’s personal information

 - Frequency with which the IAP will be reviewed and updated and the manner in which it will be done

 - If denied, the reasons for denial are to be provided to the employee

 - A format that takes into account the employee’s disability

 - If requested, any information regarding accessible formats and communication supports provided

 - Identification of any other accommodations that may need to be provided

 The Municipality will have a return to work process in place for employees who have been absent from work due to a disability and require disability-related accommodation in order to return to work.
 Such processes will be documented and must outline the steps the Municipality will take to facilitate the return to work and include an IAP plan.

 7.2.6 – Performance Management, Career Development and Advancement and Redeployment